 Evenings were otherwise pleasant on the terrace.
 My apartment was small but the view spectacular.
 I brought a chair and sketchbook outside and drew the tops of buildings around me.
 Seagulls cried and swifts bounced through the air.
 Once in a while, the sky grew quiet as a single crane went gliding by, backlit by vermillion clouds.
 The street below livened in the evenings.
 I grew familiar with the distinct calls and voices of each vendor competing for the most airtime.
 A river of locals pushed through the street and in and out of the medina.
-A few times I braved the crowd on my own, but the speed and urgency of the shoppers (people who actually had a purpose in being in the busy market) overwhelmed me.
+A few times I braved the crowd on my own, but the speed and urgency of the shoppers (people who actually had a purpose in being in the busy market) was overwhelming.

 At the busiest hour, I was invited by another resident to wander around and we wove like bees around the maze of the medina.
 Actual bees were trapped under film-wrapped sugary pastries.
-Everything in Morocco is dipped in honey and rolled in nuts or seeds, but I don’t have a sweet tooth.
+Everything in Morocco is dipped in honey and rolled in nuts or seeds, but I don’t have much of a sweet tooth.
 I do have cravings for heat, but I never encountered a decent hot sauce.
 I ate olives everyday and never got sick of it.

 The vendor outside the studio has peddled several different kinds of fruit, from peaches to cantaloupes, onions and strawberries.
 I became most familiar with the sounds from the vendors below the studio, who started their days closer to noon, allowing me a few morning hours of relative peace.
-One young man’s aggressive calls boomed above the others, cutting through their words with his important message.
+One young man’s aggressive calls boomed above the others as the day stretched out, cutting through their words with his important message.
 The weird thing was, the vendor shouted (what sounded like) the exact same phrase over and over since I arrived.
 I thought he was calling out the price of peaches, but then the food changed to apples and the calls were the same.
 I looked down over my balcony and try to make out what on earth he was saying.
 My best guess was he was calling out price by kilo, which apparently never changes (at least not to my untrained ears).
 After deciding this was right, I peered over the rail the next day, only to see the man leaning over a cart of watermelons.

 When the voices of the street vendors don’t drown it out, taxis honk and screech along the other road.
 There seemed to be a custom of holding down the horn for as long as one can to get someone to move.
 No gentle taps here on this side of Tétouan.
 Sometimes, although it was rare, I heard cats meowing or fighting with each other.
 Most of the cats were pregnant, nursing, or leading a parade of kittens down the sidewalk.
 In the evening, everything gets loud.
-The birds screech overhead, cutting the sky with their pointed wings, sharp like the edge of an arrow.
+The birds screech overhead, cutting the sky with their pointed wings, sharp like the edges of an arrow.
 The streets fill with vendors, raising their voices over one another in competition.
-Cocky students leaving the language school for the day enter the crowd walking abreast.
-Men came in from the desert and spread out blankets in the square.
+Students leaving the language school for the day enter the crowd walking abreast.
+Men come in from the desert and spread out blankets in the square.
 They had very black skin and wore deep blue—lapis lazuli blue—robes.
 They brought objects from the edge of the Sahara into town, statues of men and animals beside huge neck pieces with rough stones.